zng-ui/zng/TODO/_current.md

-* Direct updates.
-    - Profile some examples to see if there is not extra updates happening.
-    - Merge.
 * Review `WidgetUpdates`, it is used in builders, but `WidgetUpdates::with_widget` takes the `UPDATE` flag.
     - Should use the `UpdateDeliveryList` directly.
 * Use direct updates in properties that only request info, layout or render on var update.